pavt/pharo-examples/README.md

 # pharo-examples
-Some examples and mini projects of Pharo MOOC
+Examples and mini projects of Pharo MOOC